UKPLab/sentence-transformers/docs/pretrained_models.md

 ## Image & Text-Models
 The following models can embed images and text into a joint vector space.
 See [Image Search](../examples/applications/image-search/README.md)  for more details how to use for text2image-search, image2image-search, image clustering, and zero-shot image classification.

+The following models are available with their respective Top 1 accuracy on zero-shot ImageNet validation dataset.

 | Model | Top 1 Performance |
 | --- | :---: |
 | [clip-ViT-B-32](https://huggingface.co/sentence-transformers/clip-ViT-B-32) | 63.3 |